jnour/Jenkins-Android/README.md

 To Add a new project to Jenkins, we have to create a New Item.
   *Steps to follow are :

-  1-Name your Project
+  ###### 1- Name your Project
-  2-Handle Source Code : Set up your repository URL using SVN or GIT 3-Build : Choose your android build system Ant/Gradle For project using Ant build system : Select option Add Build Step ==> Call Ant
+  ###### 2- Handle Source Code : Set up your repository URL using SVN or GIT
+  ###### 3- Build : Choose your android build system Ant/Gradle
+  For project using Ant build system : Select option Add Build Step ==> Call Ant
-                                       Then specify your ant target (defined in your build file)==>More details further Finally specify path to your build file.
+                                       Then specify your ant target (defined in your build file)==>More details further
+                                       Finally specify path to your build file.
 (Ex: Project Parent folder/build.xml)

   For project using Gradle build system : Select option Add Build Step ==> Invoke Gradle Script
                                           Select option Gradle Wrapper
-                                          Finally specify the task to execute (Ex: clean build) Gradle build file Path : app/build.gradle.==>More details further
+                                          Finally specify the task to execute (Ex: clean build)
+                                          Gradle build file Path : app/build.gradle.==>More details further

 In the next part, we will discuss more detailed configuration steps in both Ant and Gradle.
 The purpose of this   configurations is to build multiple variant of our application without modifing any single line of code.
 The variants of our sample project is 2 apps , the first for devellopement called dev and the second app is for produciton called prod.
 The difference betweend these 2 apps will be : App Name,Image Icone,App Version, Package Name Webservice URL .
 After launching our build task, we will have to APK (dev/prod), with custom ressources for both of them.
 And the cool part, is having both flavor(dev/prod) installed at the SAME time in the SAME device, thanks to the configuration of different package name for each variant.